What is PPC? The All-Encompassing PPC Guide

 Before you enter keywords into a tool, we recommend having a spreadsheet of all the keywords that you’re interested in targeting.
 This will help you keep track of important information regarding those target terms.

-You can even export the keywords that KeywordsFX recommends and keep that as a running list of keywords to target as well.
+You can even export the keywords that KeywordsFX recommends and keep them around as a running list of keywords to target as well.

 The keywords you target